bitshares/dev.bitshares.works/core/api/object_ids.md

 ***

-In contrast to most cryptocurrency wallets, the BitShares 2.0 has a different model to represent the blockchain, transactions, and accounts.
+In contrast to most cryptocurrency wallets, the BitShares-Core uses a different model to represent the blockchain, transactions, and accounts.
 On the BitShares blockchains, there are **no addresses**.
 So, the objects are identified by **a unique id, a type and space.**

 ### BitShares Objects Format